Xingqiukisser/Xingqiukisser/README.md

 I do NOT copy, i also do NOT use tutorial skins!!

 If you have any more questions and clarifications about me, please find me by using my github!
 I'll be glad to know you <3

--

-If you have toubles with my pronouns, please use he/him or they/them!
-I am a transfem and i am quite treated bad in the past, so i would be happy and delighted
-If you would treat me the same as i treat you!

-                     FUN FACTS!!!
-My fandoms are Omori, genshin, HI3, HSR, MIA, MHA, Haikyuu, FNAF, KCC and etc! please ask me if your interested!
-I love chongyun so much!
-And xingqiu too.
-I'm also quite an intoject and will kinda copy some of your way of interacting!
-I do NOT copy, i also do NOT use tutorial skins!!
-If you have any more questions and clarifications about me, please find me by using my github!
-I'll be glad to know you <3